GPUs

 Disclosure: PCBuildRanked is reader-supported.
 When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

-The budget GPU market in 2026 is genuinely the most competitive it has been in years.
-NVIDIA’s Blackwell RTX 5060 launched at $299 in May 2025, AMD answered two weeks later with the RDNA 4-based RX 9060 XT at the same price, and Intel’s Arc Battlemage cards (B580 and B570) have been quietly undercutting both since late 2024.
-GPU prices have risen roughly 10–15% across the board since launch due to supply constraints from AI workload demand — but several strong options remain at or near $300.
+The budget GPU market in March 2026 is the most competitive it has been in years — and also the most expensive relative to launch prices.
+NVIDIA’s Blackwell RTX 5060 launched at $299 MSRP in May 2025, AMD answered with the RDNA 4 RX 9060 XT at the same price, and Intel’s Arc Battlemage cards (B580 and B570) have been undercutting both since late 2024.
+The problem: supply constraints from AI datacenter demand have pushed most of these cards 10–40% above MSRP.
+The RTX 5060 now sells for $329–$349; the RX 7600 has jumped from sub-$230 to $249–$279, eroding its entry-level position.
+The recommendations below reflect real-world March 2026 street prices.

 Quick Picks